NBC Symphony Orchestra: Recordings

-RCA Victor began making studio recordings of Toscanini conducting the NBC Symphony Orchestra for commercial release early in 1938; Mozart's Symphony No. 40, Haydn's Symphony No. 88, Rossini's William Tell Overture and the second and third movements from Beethoven's String Quartet, Op.
-135, were among the first works to be recorded.
-The orchestra recorded initially in Studio 8-H, but RCA Victor producer Charles O'Connell soon decided to hold most of the studio recording sessions in Carnegie Hall.
-However, many live broadcast performances originating in Studio 8H were also released on records, and subsequently on CD.
-The dry acoustics of Studio 8-H, designed for broadcasting, were found to be less than ideal for recording.
-Acoustical modifications began in 1939 were thought to have greatly improved the sound of Studio 8H; although most NBC Symphony recording sessions were shifted to Carnegie Hall in 1940, the orchestra recorded in 8-H sporadically as late as June 1950, after which the studio was converted for television broadcasting.
-From the autumn of 1950 until June 1954, all NBC Symphony radio broadcasts and RCA Victor recording sessions took place in Carnegie Hall.
+In early 1938, RCA Victor began making studio recordings of Toscanini and the NBC Symphony Orchestra for commercial release.
+Haydn's Symphony No. 88 was the first of these recordings to be issued; Mozart's Symphony No. 40, Rossini's William Tell Overture and the second and third movements from Beethoven's String Quartet, Op.
+135, were also among the first works to be recorded.
+The orchestra recorded initially in Studio 8-H, but RCA Victor producer Charles O'Connell soon decided to move most of the studio recording sessions to Carnegie Hall.
+However, RCA Victor issued many live broadcast performances originating in Studio 8-H on records, and subsequently on CD.
+The dry acoustics of Studio 8-H, designed for radio broadcasting, were found to be less than ideal for recording.
+Ongoing acoustical modifications which began in 1939 were thought to have greatly improved the sound of Studio 8-H; although most NBC Symphony recording sessions were shifted to Carnegie Hall in 1940, the orchestra continued to record in 8-H sporadically as late as June 1950, after which the studio was converted for television broadcasting.
+From the autumn of 1950 until Toscanini's final recordings in June 1954, all NBC Symphony radio broadcasts and RCA Victor recording sessions took place in Carnegie Hall.